ngneat/falso/CONTRIBUTING.md

 ## Developing

 - Run `npm i`
-- Create new falso by running `yarn new --name name --json`
+- Create new falso by running `yarn new --name name`

   - Use `--json` (default `false`) to indicate that the falso will load it's data from a JSON file
+  - Use `--skip-test` (default `false`) to indicate that the falso should not generate a test file

 ## <a name="rules"></a> Coding Rules